 Homer is a very small village located in the state of Michigan.
 With a population of 1,630 people and two constituent neighborhoods, Homer is the 396th largest community in Michigan.
 Much of the housing stock in Homer was built prior to World War II, making it one of the older and more historic villages in the country.

 The people who call Homer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Homer residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Homer include English, Irish, Scottish, and Polish.
+Important ancestries of people in Homer include English, Irish, Scottish, and Italian.